We’ve compiled the questions our customers most often ask when getting started on a raw diet for their pet.

 Send us a message using our online form or give us a call: 905-957-2717

-Starting a raw diet with a poultry-based protein usually results in the simplest transition.
-For dogs and puppies, our Chicken Dinner and Turkey Dinner are great to start.
+Send Us a MessageStarting a raw diet with a poultry-based protein usually results in the easiest transition.
+For dogs and puppies, our Chicken and Turkey recipes are great to start.
 And for cats and kittens, we recommend Turkey & Beef with Sardines or Chicken & Salmon with Beef.
 Stick with poultry for a couple of days, and if stools are consistent and normal, introduce some variety.
 Once your pet is accustomed to their new and delicious raw diet, offer all species-appropriate Hungry Hunter menu items for your pet’s maximum enjoyment.
-A consistent protein rotation of 3-5 is recommended.
+A consistent protein rotation of 3-5 per month is recommended.

 Visit our Cost and Portion Calculator page.
 With just a few details about your pet, we can determine recommended feeding portions and approximate costs.